badiba/raytracer-795/README.md

 # Introduction

 This page includes technical information and personal experiences on the homeworks of CENG795 Advanced Ray Tracing class.
-It is under development and updated frequently.
-Owner of this page is Bahadir Coskun.

 # Content

 This section includes different versions of the Ray Tracer.
-In every new version, new features are added.
 Each version has it's own subsection.
-These subsections include;
+These subsections include:

 - brief explanations of what is being added in that version,
 - resulting images in that version,